-Data collection for Phase 3.7 of the Household Pulse Survey started on December 9, 2022 and is scheduled to continue until February 13, 2023.
-Phase 3.7 will continue with a two-weeks on, two-weeks off collection and dissemination approach.
+Data collection for Phase 3.10 of the Household Pulse Survey started on August 23, 2023, and is scheduled to continue until October 30, 2023.
+This latest version of the survey will continue with a two-weeks on, two-weeks off collection and dissemination approach.

-The U.S. Census Bureau, in collaboration with multiple federal agencies, is in a unique position to produce data on the social and economic effects of coronavirus and other emergent issues on American households.
-The Household Pulse Survey is designed to deploy quickly and efficiently, collecting data to measure household experiences during the coronavirus pandemic and recovery.
-Data will be disseminated in near real-time to inform federal and state response and recovery planning.
+The U.S. Census Bureau, in collaboration with multiple federal agencies, is in a unique position to produce data on the social and economic effects of coronavirus on American households.
+The Household Pulse Survey was designed to deploy quickly and efficiently, collecting data to measure household experiences during the coronavirus pandemic.
+It has evolved to include content on other emergent social and economic issues facing households.
+Data will be disseminated in near real-time to inform federal and state action.

 Note: The COVID-19 Vaccination Tracker, which focused on the number of Americans receiving at least one-dose of a COVID-vaccine, has been discontinued following phase 3.2 of the HPS.
 Data users can continue to access an archived version from the HPS Research and Presentations webpage.